 I put my clothes on the spin cycle of the washer a few times.
 Not only will the clothes dry faster on the line, they also come out soft and not hard.

-Good idea!
 I use liquid softener but clothing (esp.
 100% cotton) is still a bit stiff.
-Your idea may work just as well on a no-heat cycle.
-For towels, to avoid that "wrinkled" look, I fluff them in the dryer on no heat for a few min. before hanging outside.
+I fluff them in the dryer on no heat for a few minutes before hanging outside.
 They look much nicer and also not as stiff.
 Kudos to all us line-dryers!
-(09/26/2007)

 Add your voice!
 Click below to comment.
 ThriftyFun is powered by your wisdom!